NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Is a real time super with start immunity to highs and mids that does Kabuto's 5X animation
   - Has a unique super freeze animation
   - Cannot be Y cancelled
+- RB
+  - Hitbox appears one frame later
+  - Move recovers earlier
+  - First frame of the hitbox is techable, the rest are untechable (TODO: Resolve with below comment?)
+  - First frame changed to a high from a mid to match other untechable bounce moves
+  - Faster recovery on hit only
+- RA lifts on block
+- RA/5BBA high crush: 9-17
 - GRKnJ
   - Hitbox appears one frame later
   - Appears much further back
-- 6A combos added to strings list
-- RA/5BBA high crush: 9-17

 #### Cosmetic